-Funds for NPCO and PSOs to support Local and National Level Planning Component will be released by DBM while funds for RPCO will be released by PSO based on approved WFP and a Program Contract.
-Succeeding releases will require liquidation of 70% of previous release.
+- 5.1.4 Funds for NPCO and PSOs to support Local and National Level Planning Component will be released by DBM while funds for RPCO will be released by PSO based on approved WFP and a Program Contract.
+Succeeding releases will require liquidation of at least 50% of previous release. - 5.1.5 The nature of disbursements is on provisions of Training and Workshops, Consultancy Services and Incremental Operating Costs..
+The following are the requirements for the utilization of Local and National Level Planning budget: - 1 There must be an approved WFP detailing the requirements of

-The nature of disbursements is on provisions of Goods, non-consulting services, consultants' services, Training and operating Costs.
-The following are the requirements for the utilization of Local and National Level Planning budget:
+Local and National level Planning Component.

-- 1 There must be an approved WFP detailing the requirements of Local and National level Planning Component. - 2 Certification from the PSO and/or RPCO that the activities are reflected in the approved WFP. - 3 The approval and signing authority of officials, the nature and amount of disbursements must follow the approved WB guideline of eligible expenditures and existing DA policies and procedures on approval of disbursements.
+- 2 Certification from the PSO and/or RPCO that the activities are reflected in the approved WFP. - 3 The approval and signing authority of officials, the nature and amount of disbursements must follow the approved WB guideline of eligible expenditures and existing DA policies and procedures on approval of disbursements. - 5.2 Component 2 Rural Infrastructure Market Linkage (I-Build)..
+This would expand the public infrastructure being provided under PRDP.
+It would be available to all provinces nation-wide, based on needs identified through VCAs and prioritized through the PCIP process.